mysql/mysql-utilities/doc/man/mut.rst

 The utility has a special test suite named 'performance' where performance-related tests are placed.
-This suite is not included by default and must be specified with the :option:`--suite=` option to execute the performance tests.
+This suite is not included by default and must be specified with the :option:`--suite` option to execute the performance tests.

 OPTIONS